 The AP Science Impact Study, which is funded by the National Science Foundation, seeks to understand the impact of Advanced Placement Biology and Chemistry classes on the high school students who take them.
 It examines the effects of the updated inquiry-based curriculum on students’ confidence in scientific inquiry skills and their post-high school plans, including college type, selectivity, and major.
 This study has policy implications for science curriculum and the next generation STEM workforce.

-Mark C. Long and Dylan Conger recently presented the Effects of Advanced Placement Science Courses on Students' Science Interest and Ability: Evaluation from a Randomized Control Trial paper at the Fall 2016 Association for Public Policy Analysis & Management (APPAM) and Southern Economic Association (SEA) conferences in Washington, D.C.
+So far this year, Mark C. Long and Dylan Conger have presented the Effects of Advanced Placement Science Courses on Students' Science Interest and Ability: Evaluation from a Randomized Control Trial paper at APPAM, SEA, SREE, and AEFP conferences in Washington D.C.

 AP Science & Inquiry-Based Learning